Melasma & Hyperpigmentation

 Can melasma be reversed?

-If melasma is triggered by factors such as hormonal changes during pregnancy or birth control pills, it may fade on its own after childbirth or after discontinuing the medication.
-However, for many individuals, melasma is a chronic skin condition that can persist for many years or even a lifetime.
-The presence of facial discoloration can be frustrating, and over-the-counter skincare products and natural remedies might not provide the improvement you desire.
-Dr. Green has offered safe and effective melasma treatments in her New York City office for over 25 years.
-She will recommend appropriate melasma treatments tailored to your skin type and tone, and adjust your skincare products to reduce pigmentation and prevent the recurrence of melasma.
+If melasma is triggered by hormonal changes — such as those during pregnancy or from birth control pills — it may fade on its own after childbirth or when stopping the medication.
+However, for many people, melasma is a long-term skin condition that can persist for years or even a lifetime, and over-the-counter skin care products and natural remedies may not deliver the results patients want.
+Dr. Green offers safe and effective melasma treatments at her New York City office, tailoring each patient’s treatment plan to their skin type and tone to reduce pigmentation and prevent recurrence.

 Does melasma come back after hydroquinone?

-Yes, melasma and other forms of hyperpigmentation can recur after using hydroquinone.
-Hydroquinone is a skin-lightening agent that decreases the number of melanocytes and inhibits melanin production from these cells.
-It can be used to treat melasma and various types of hyperpigmentation, including acne scars, freckles, dark spots, sun spots, and age spots.
-However, hydroquinone is not meant for long-term use; strict sun protection is essential for maintaining the desired effect.
-Melasma and dark spots may return after stopping hydroquinone, particularly with ongoing sun exposure.
-Dr. Green always stresses the importance of daily broad-spectrum sunscreen to shield the skin from UVA and UVB rays, as well as wearing sun-protective clothing, such as a wide-brimmed hat.
-Additionally, Dr. Green advises discontinuing hydroquinone during the summer or if you plan a sunny vacation, as this ingredient can heighten the skin’s sensitivity to the sun.
+Yes, melasma and other types of hyperpigmentation can return after treatment with hydroquinone.
+Hydroquinone is a skin-lightening agent that reduces the number of melanocytes and blocks melanin production, and is effective for treating melasma, acne scars, freckles, dark spots, sun spots, and age spots.
+However, it is not intended for long-term use, and strict sun protection is crucial to maintain results.
+Melasma may return after stopping hydroquinone, especially with ongoing sun exposure.
+Dr. Green emphasizes the importance of daily broad-spectrum sunscreen and sun-protective clothing, and may advise pausing hydroquinone use during summer months or before a sunny vacation, as it increases the skin’s sensitivity to sunlight.

 What is the best way to prevent melasma and hyperpigmentation?